-The decrease in the SCR is mainly driven by market risk due to a reduction in USD net assets which reduces the currency risk.
+The increase in the SCR is mainly driven by the operational risk SCR due to increased gross best estimate reserves and increased counterparty risk SCR due to increased receivables.
+These increases are primarily offset by a decrease in market risk due to a reduction in USD net assets which reduces the currency risk.